hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Third Party Integrations/Android Uploading and Downloading Binary.md

 ### Listening for the Upload Complete Message

-Once the upload process has taken place, the player will receive a notification in a form of a message.
+Once the upload process completes, the player will receive a notification in a form of a message.
 By creating a message handler to listen for these messages, you can intercept and dissect them.

 Here's an example of setting up a listener for an upload [message](/API Documentation/Message API/Misc/UploadCompleteMessage.md):